What happens if the health plan you signed up for on your state exchange fails?

 If your health plan fails, you can look for a new plan, either through an exchange (See “Checklist for buying a policy on a health insurance exchange.”) or on the open market (See “How to buy an individual health plan.”)

-Ordinarily, you can only enroll in a new health plan during the three-month open enrollment period, which for 2016 runs from Nov.
-1, 2015 to Jan.
-31, 2016.
-However, losing coverage because the plan failed would likely qualify you for a special exception.
+Ordinarily, you can only enroll in a new health plan during the individual health insurance open enrollment period, which runs Nov.
+1 to Dec.
+15 in most states.
+However, you likely qualify for a special enrollment period if your health plan fails.
+That period allows you time to sign up for another plan outside of open enrollment.

 During a special enrollment period, health insurance companies must offer all its products that have been approved for sale and must accept you.
 Insurance companies may not impose any limitations on coverage based upon your health condition, says Sean McKenna, a spokesman for spokesman for the National Organization of Life & Health Insurance Guaranty Associations (NOLHGA).